 Introduction

 In several of our setups the RZ6 multipurpose Digital Signal Processor is used for carrying out trials that consists of several tasks, such as: registering triggers, set multiplexer settings, producing sounds, producing triggers (e.g. for LEDs) and producing event signals for the event recorder.
 In the current situation the number of tasks and the types of tasks that can be performed within one trial is limited, which leads to having different (ad hoc) solutions (e.g. different RPvdsEx files) for different experiments.
 The purpose of a new design for the RPvdsEx file is threefold:

-1. to be more flexible in combining different tasks; 2. to be less limited in the amount of tasks that can be performed within a single trial; 3. to provide matlab with simple unified interface.
+1. to be more flexible in combining different tasks.

+2. to be less limited in the amount of tasks that can be performed within a single trial.

+3. to provide matlab with simple unified interface.

 A trial consists of several tasks specified in a *.cfg file.
 Before starting a trial, parameters will be uploaded from the computer to the RZ6 by the matlab program.
 The RZ6 will be able to perform the complete trial without further intervention of the computer.